-- Seeing AI – The new app from Microsoft has 2 channels that can be useful for menu reading.
+- Seeing AI – The popular iPhone app from Microsoft has 2 channels that can be useful for menu reading.
 The Short Text channel can be pointed at sections of the menu and will instantly read it back to you.
 The Document channel will take a guided picture of the entire page and will read it back.
 (Click here for more on Seeing AI.)

 In essence, just put this struggle down and figure out the easiest method of selecting your menu items and enjoying the food, the company, the conversation, and the atmosphere. it’s even okay to say, “I’ll have what she’s having.”

 Author: Dorrie Rush